Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-The Birthgap Retirement Indicator (BRI) in Lithuania reached 51.1% in 2024, showing a slight increase of 1.4 percentage points from 2023.
-Throughout the last five years, the indicator has steadily climbed, with the 2020–2024 average standing at 46.2%.
-When contrasted with the 1970s average of –47.3%, the current BRI is approximately 98.3 percentage points higher.
-On a global scale, Lithuania ranks seventh out of 35 countries for this measure, and within Europe, it holds the fourth highest position among 30 countries.
+The Birthgap Retirement Indicator (BRI) for Lithuania reached 51.1% in 2024, showing a slight increase of 1.4 percentage points from 2023.
+This metric has been on an upward trend over the last five years, with the average for 2020–2024 standing at 46.2%.
+When compared to the average of the 1970s, which was -47.3%, the current BRI is approximately 98.3 percentage points higher.
+On a global scale, Lithuania ranks seventh out of 35 countries for BRI, while within Europe, it holds the fourth highest position among 30 countries.

 Birthgap Retirement Indicator (BRI) over the decades